MPI-IS/Grassmann-Averages-PCA/doc/main.md

 @example example_robustpca.cpp
-This is an example of how to use the non-trimmed version of the Robust PCA.
+This is an example of how to use the non-trimmed version of the GrassmannAveragPCA.
 The use of the trimmed version is exacly similar to this one except for the instanciation of the class @c robust_pca::robust_pca_with_trimming_impl, where the trimming percentage should be given.